gvwilson/sensibleadventures/cloudherd/reboot.md

   - Noxy's fears boil over
   - the fact that the forest can pay attention
   - Rash and Sensy's relationship becoming clear (and with it, Noxy's loneliness)
-- excitement
-  - Noxy's confrontation with Kulbinder and Thokmay on the wall
 - details
   - Noxy wakes up in the forest (raindrops spattering on her face)
     - pressure in her head is gone